Tyrn/wei/the-insider-en.typ

      Inis laughed and ran to  the  door on her toes.
 Her  hand groped  for a switch.
 She turned the light  off.
 However, it was still quite bright in the bedroom, thanks to wide windows going across the whole wall.
-The windows had no  curtains  - a  layer of  special  compound  inside them of them  blocked incoming light either partially or completely.
+The windows had no  curtains---a  layer of  special  compound  inside them of them  blocked incoming light either partially or completely.
 Now, the windows were working part way, softening blinding  lights of  the launching pads and, the lights' positions told  Ashinik  that a  ship in K1 pad was  going  to take  off any